IABTechLab/uid2docs/README.md

 ## Introduction

-UID2 is a collaborative framework that enables deterministic identity for advertising opportunities on the open internet for many [participants](#participants) across the advertising ecosystem.
+UID2 is a framework that enables deterministic identity for advertising opportunities on the open internet for many [participants](#participants) across the advertising ecosystem.
 The UID2 framework enables logged-in experiences from publisher websites, mobile apps, and Connected TV (CTV) apps to monetize through programmatic workflows.
 Built as an open-source, standalone solution with its own unique namespace, the framework offers the user transparency and privacy controls to meet the market requirements outside Europe and the UK.

 >NOTE: The term "UID2" can refer to either the framework or an actual identifier.
 The UID2 framework [infrastructure](#uid2-infrastructure) defines [two types](#uid2-identifier-types) of identifiers: raw UID2s and UID2 tokens.
-Unless otherwise indicated, this page provides an overview of the UID2 framework, while most of the [API documentation](/api/v2/README.md) is about generating and using UID2 tokens.
+Unless otherwise indicated, this page provides an overview of the UID2 framework.

 ### Guiding Principles

-The UID2 framework has the following open market principles as its foundation:
+The UID2 framework has the following principles as its foundation:

 - **First-party relationships**: UID2 enables advertisers to easily activate their first-party data on publisher websites across the open internet.

 - **Non-proprietary (universal) standard**: UID2 is accessible to all [participants](#participants) in the advertising ecosystem who abide by the code of conduct.

-- **Open source**: UID2 code is transparent thanks to an open-source framework.
+- **Open source**: The source code for the UID2 [components](#components) is publicly available with established processes for accepting contributions from the community.

 - **Interoperable**: The framework allows other identity solutions (commercial and proprietary) to integrate and provide UID2 tokens with their offerings.

-- **Scalable**: The UID2 ecosystem can be scaled by adding more [operators](#participants).

-- **Secure and encrypted data**: UID2 leverages multiple layers of security to protect personal and other user data.
+- **Secure and encrypted data**: UID2 leverages multiple layers of security to protect user and other [participant](#participants) data.

 - **Consumer control**: Consumers can opt out of UID2 at any time through the [Transparency and Control Portal](https://transparentadvertising.org).